Financial Markets Practitioner (FMP) Qualification

 Apply the unitisation concepts75

-Learners need to acquire actual experience in the workplace, in order to complete their eligibility criteria for the EISA.
+Learners need to acquire actual experience in the workplace to complete eligibility criteria for the EISA.
 The work experience must be gained at an accredited workplace.
-A fee is charged for the workplace accreditation The work experience will provide the learner with the real, tangible implementation of the theory and the practical experience.
-It has the added benefit of providing the learner with work experience in the financial markets.
+A fee is charged for workplace accreditation.
 A minimum of 6 months’ work experience is required.
-Learners completing the OC: FMP are required to attain experience in 9 areas (7 compulsory and 2 elective), as follows:
+Learners must attain experience in 9 areas (7 compulsory and 2 elective):

 Work Experience AreaCompulsoryElective